 Rhinefield Road, Brockenhurst, Hants

-The church has some architectural interest as a simple example of the round-arched style which flourished in the first half of the twentieth century.
+A simple, nicely-detailed example of the round-arched style which flourished in the first half of the twentieth century.

 The church is a simple structure in a modern Romanesque style, faced with red brick and with a plain tile roof.
-The building comprises a tall aisleless nave and a single-bay chancel under one roof, with a low baptistery projection at the ritual west end, square south porch, square projecting northeast Lady Chapel and an apsidal sanctuary.
+It comprises a tall aisleless nave and a single-bay chancel under one roof, with a low baptistery projection at the ritual west end, square south porch, square projecting northeast Lady Chapel and an apsidal sanctuary.
 A low passage at the southeast corner links the church to the presbytery.
 The tall gabled west wall above the baptistery has a triple lancet window set in a round-headed arch; the nave side walls are divided into bays by brick buttresses and each bay has a single tall round-headed window; the apsidal sanctuary has a stepped triple window and a conical roof.

 Internally the church has bare buff brick walls, a parquet floor and a plastered segmental ceiling.
 The windows all have simple brick reveals and are clear glazed.
 At the east end a tall round-headed arch opens into the sanctuary.
 Many of the fittings, including the benches and altar, are modern.
 The most striking fitting is a handsome floor brass in front of the altar with the figure of Fr John James Haley who ‘built this church of St Anne and the priest’s house’

-Architect: Alan Stewart of Bournemouth
+Architect: Alan Stewart

 Original Date: 1937